TorosErcan/Home-siem-lab/dosc/lab-setup.md

 ## Issues Encountered
 No IP address for internal network:
-Set up 2 seperate networks on the VMs: NAT - for connecting to the internet for downloading of Wazuh server(Wazuh-server VM) and host(Windows10-Target VM).
+Set up 2 seperate networks on the VMs:
+NAT - for connecting to the internet for downloading of Wazuh server(Wazuh-server VM) and host(Windows10-Target VM).
+Internal network - for Vms to communicate with each other.
 Needed to configure the internal network to set an IP as wont be assigned automatically due to no router to perform DHCP.
-Opened a Netplan file "sudo nano /etc/netplan/00-installer-config.yaml" and "sudo netplan apply" set to static IP so its known exactly where target sends logs to, creating a relaible connection
+Opened a Netplan file "sudo nano /etc/netplan/00-installer-config.yaml" and "sudo netplan apply" set to static IP so its known exactly where target sends logs to, creating a relaible connection.

-Couldnt connect to Wazuh SIEM:
-The IP we allocated for the wazuh server is within the internal network so only VMs on that netowrk can reach each other - the host machine sits outside of the network.
-So a host only adapter was needed for them to communicate and for the SIEM to be accessed from the host.